nchatpre/CISSP-study-guide/Domain 1 Seucrity and Risk Management.md

 5. Acceptance - is the result after a cost/benefit analysis show countermeasure costs would outweigh the possible cost of loss due to a risk.
 In most case, accepting risk requires a clearly written statement that indicates why a safeguard was not implemented, who is responsible for the decision, who will be responsible for the loss if the risk is realised, usually signed by senior management
 6. Reject or ignore - an unacceptable possible response to risk. denying that risk exists and hoping that it will never be realised are not valid prudent duecare/due diligence responses to risk

-Total risk = threats * vulnerabilities * asset value
+Total risk = threats x vulnerabilities x asset value

 value of safeguard = (ALE before safegaurd) - (ALE after safeguard) - cost of safeguard